Matthiti/SudokuSolver/README.md

 # SudokuSolver
-Software implementation of a sudoku solver
+Software implementation of a sudoku solver.